eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - The **Secure Cryptographic Interface (SCI)** enables the Wallet Instance to communicate with the Wallet Secure Cryptographic Application (WSCA).
-This interface is specifically designed for managing critical assets and executing cryptographic functions.To be able to support different types of WSCA/WSCD, Wallet Instances may need to be able to handle multiple flavours of this interface.
+This interface is specifically designed for managing critical assets and executing cryptographic functions.
+To be able to support different types of WSCA/WSCD, Wallet Instances may need to be able to handle multiple flavours of this interface.